-As part of the federal Health Insurance Portability and Accountability Act of 1996, known as HIPAA, the Facility has created this Notice of Privacy Practices (Notice).
-This Notice describes the Facility’s privacy practices and the rights you, the individual, have as they relate to the privacy of your Protected Health Information (PHI).
+As part of the federal Health Insurance Portability and Accountability Act of 1996, known as HIPAA, the Practice has created this Notice of Privacy Practices (Notice).
+This Notice describes the Practice’s privacy practices and the rights you, the individual, have as they relate to the privacy of your Protected Health Information (PHI).
 Your PHI is information about you, or that could be used to identify you, as it relates to your past and present physical and mental health care services.
-The HIPAA regulations require that the Facility protect the privacy of your PHI that the Facility has received or created.
+The HIPAA regulations require that the Practice protect the privacy of your PHI that the Practice has received or created.

-This Facility will abide by the terms presented within this Notice.
-For any uses or disclosures that are not listed below (Including Psychotherapy Notes, Marketing and Selling of PHI), the Facility will obtain a written authorization from you for that use or disclosure, which you will have the right to revoke at any time, as explained in more detail below.
-The Facility reserves the right to change the Facility’s privacy practices and this Notice.
+This Practice will abide by the terms presented within this Notice.
+For any uses or disclosures that are not listed below (Including Psychotherapy Notes, Marketing and Selling of PHI), the Practice will obtain a written authorization from you for that use or disclosure, which you will have the right to revoke at any time, as explained in more detail below.
+The Practice reserves the right to change the Practice’s privacy practices and this Notice.

-HOW THE FACILITY MAY USE AND DISCLOSE YOUR PHI
+HOW THE PRACTICE MAY USE AND DISCLOSE YOUR PHI

-The following is an accounting of the ways that the Facility is permitted, by law, to use and disclose your PHI.
+The following is an accounting of the ways that the Practice is permitted, by law, to use and disclose your PHI.

 Uses and disclosures of PHI for Treatment: We will use the PHI that we receive from you to fill your prescription and coordinate or manage your health care.

-Uses and disclosures of PHI for Payment: The Facility will disclose your PHI to obtain payment or reimbursement from insurers for your health care services.
+Uses and disclosures of PHI for Payment: The Practice will disclose your PHI to obtain payment or reimbursement from insurers for your health care services.

-Uses and disclosures of PHI for Health Care Operations: The Facility may use the minimum necessary amount of your PHI to conduct quality assessments, improvement activities, and evaluate the Facility workforce.
+Uses and disclosures of PHI for Health Care Operations: The Practice may use the minimum necessary amount of your PHI to conduct quality assessments, improvement activities, and evaluate the Practice workforce.

-The following is an accounting of additional ways in which the Facility is permitted or required to use or disclose PHI about you without your written authorization.
+The following is an accounting of additional ways in which the Practice is permitted or required to use or disclose PHI about you without your written authorization.

-Uses and disclosures as required by law: The Facility is required to use or disclose PHI about you as required and as limited by law.
+Uses and disclosures as required by law: The Practice is required to use or disclose PHI about you as required and as limited by law.

-Disclosures to Individuals Involved in your Care: The Facility may disclose PHI about you to individuals involved in your care.
+Disclosures to Individuals Involved in your Care: The Practice may disclose PHI about you to individuals involved in your care.

-Disclosures for judicial and administrative proceedings: The Facility may disclose PHI about you in the course of any judicial or administrative proceedings, provided that proper documentation is presented to the Facility.
+Disclosures for judicial and administrative proceedings: The Practice may disclose PHI about you in the course of any judicial or administrative proceedings, provided that proper documentation is presented to the Practice.

-Disclosures for law enforcement purposes: The Facility may disclose PHI about you to law enforcement officials for authorized purposes as required by law or in response to a court order or subpoena.
+Disclosures for law enforcement purposes: The Practice may disclose PHI about you to law enforcement officials for authorized purposes as required by law or in response to a court order or subpoena.

-Uses and disclosures about the deceased: The Facility may disclose PHI about a deceased, or prior to, and in reasonable anticipation of an individual’s death, to coroners, medical examiners, and funeral directors.
+Uses and disclosures about the deceased: The Practice may disclose PHI about a deceased, or prior to, and in reasonable anticipation of an individual’s death, to coroners, medical examiners, and funeral directors.

-Uses and disclosures for research purposes: The Facility may use and disclose PHI about you for research purposes with a valid waiver of authorization approved by an institutional review board or a privacy board.
-Otherwise, the Facility will request a signed authorization by the individual for all other research purposes.
+Uses and disclosures for research purposes: The Practice may use and disclose PHI about you for research purposes with a valid waiver of authorization approved by an institutional review board or a privacy board.
+Otherwise, the Practice will request a signed authorization by the individual for all other research purposes.

-Disclosure for workers’ compensation: The Facility may disclose PHI about you as authorized by and to the extent necessary to comply with workers’ compensation laws or programs established by law.
+Disclosure for workers’ compensation: The Practice may disclose PHI about you as authorized by and to the extent necessary to comply with workers’ compensation laws or programs established by law.

-Disclosures to business associates: The Facility may disclose PHI about you to the Facility’s business associates for services that they may provide to or for the Facility to assist the Facility to provide quality health care.
+Disclosures to business associates: The Practice may disclose PHI about you to the Practice’s business associates for services that they may provide to or for the Practice to assist the Practice to provide quality health care.
 To ensure the privacy of your PHI, we require all business associates to apply appropriate safeguards to any PHI they receive or create.

 OTHER USES AND DISCLOSURES

-The Facility may contact you for the following purposes:
+The Practice may contact you for the following purposes:

-Information about treatment alternatives: The Facility may contact you to notify you of alternative treatments and/or products.
+Information about treatment alternatives: The Practice may contact you to notify you of alternative treatments and/or products.

-Health related benefits or services: The Facility may use your PHI to notify you of benefits and services the Facility provides.
+Health related benefits or services: The Practice may use your PHI to notify you of benefits and services the Practice provides.

-Fundraising: If the Facility participates in a fundraising activity, the Facility may use demographic PHI to send you a fundraising packet, or the Facility may disclose demographic PHI about you to its business associate or an institutionally related foundation to send you a fundraising packet.
+Fundraising: If the Practice participates in a fundraising activity, the Practice may use demographic PHI to send you a fundraising packet, or the Practice may disclose demographic PHI about you to its business associate or an institutionally related foundation to send you a fundraising packet.
 No further disclosure will be allowed by the business associates or an institutionally related foundation without your written authorization.
 You will be provided with an opportunity to opt-out of all future fundraising activities.

 FOR ALL OTHER USES AND DISCLOSURES

-The Facility will obtain a written authorization from you for all other uses and disclosures of PHI, and the Facility will only use or disclose pursuant to such an authorization.
+The Practice will obtain a written authorization from you for all other uses and disclosures of PHI, and the Practice will only use or disclose pursuant to such an authorization.
 In addition, you may revoke such an authorization in writing at any time.
-To revoke a previously authorized use or disclosure, please contact SUSIE PIMENTEL / 610 GATEWAY CENTER WAY SUITE G, SAN DIEGO, CA 92102 to obtain a Request for Restriction of Uses and Disclosures.
+To revoke a previously authorized use or disclosure, please contact Naomi Peters / 610 GATEWAY CENTER WAY SUITE G, SAN DIEGO, CA 92102 to obtain a Request for Restriction of Uses and Disclosures.

 YOUR HEALTH INFORMATION RIGHTS

 The following are a list of your rights in respect to your PHI.
-Please contact SUSIE PIMENTEL / 610 GATEWAY CENTER WAY SUITE G SAN DIEGO, CA 92102 for more information about the below.
+Please contact Naomi Peters / 610 GATEWAY CENTER WAY SUITE G SAN DIEGO, CA 92102 for more information about the below.

-Request restrictions on certain uses and disclosures of your PHI: You have the right to request additional restrictions of the Facility’s uses and disclosures of your PHI.
-The Facility is not required to accommodate a request, except that the Facility is required to agree to a request to restrict disclosures to health insurance plans related to products and services you pay out-of-pocket for.
+Request restrictions on certain uses and disclosures of your PHI: You have the right to request additional restrictions of the Practice’s uses and disclosures of your PHI.
+The Practice is not required to accommodate a request, except that the Practice is required to agree to a request to restrict disclosures to health insurance plans related to products and services you pay out-of-pocket for.

-The right to have your PHI communicated to you by alternate means or locations: You have the right to request that the Facility communicate confidentially with you using an address or phone number other than your residence.
-However, state and federal laws require the Facility to have an accurate address and home phone number in case of emergencies.
-The Facility will consider all reasonable requests.
+The right to have your PHI communicated to you by alternate means or locations: You have the right to request that the Practice communicate confidentially with you using an address or phone number other than your residence.
+However, state and federal laws require the Practice to have an accurate address and home phone number in case of emergencies.
+The Practice will consider all reasonable requests.

-The right to inspect and/or obtain a copy your PHI: You have the right to request access and/or obtain a copy (Paper or Electronic) of your PHI that is contained in the Facility for the duration the Facility maintains PHI about you.
+The right to inspect and/or obtain a copy your PHI: You have the right to request access and/or obtain a copy (Paper or Electronic) of your PHI that is contained in the Practice for the duration the Practice maintains PHI about you.
 There may be a reasonable cost-based charge for photocopying documents.
 You will be notified in advance of incurring such charges, if any.

-The right to receive an accounting of disclosures of your PHI: You have the right to receive an accounting of certain disclosures of your PHI made by the Facility.
+The right to receive an accounting of disclosures of your PHI: You have the right to receive an accounting of certain disclosures of your PHI made by the Practice.